sikang99/wsl/README.md

 ### History
 - 2018/07/13:
-   To check the hardware status on WSL
+   If you use lshw command to check the hardware status on WSL, no information will appear.
 ```
 $ sudo lshw -C display | grep product
 ```